valeriapolozun/machine_learning_azure_capstone/README.md

 ## Model Deployment

 The best performing model was achieved by using the AutoML functionalities of MS Azure.

-The best model has been deployed and afterwards the end-point has been tested by sending some test data to it:
+The best model has been deployed - in the following screenshot we can see that the service deployment has been completed and it has now a "Healthy" state:

 ![apri_27_deployed_model_healthy](https://user-images.githubusercontent.com/4347923/116284599-8ba4e900-a78d-11eb-8889-79c337848010.JPG)

+Afterwards I tested the end-point by sending some test data to it.

+Here you can see my test data including all the features used of the mobile phone:

 ![apr27_webservice_test1](https://user-images.githubusercontent.com/4347923/116290133-703cdc80-a793-11eb-9088-8bd1aad530f1.JPG)

+For this purpose I used the Requests library's post function, which has 3 parameters:
+  - scoring_uri: the access point of the webservice, where we send the data to
+  - input_data: our test data
+  - headers: showing the content type

+After send the test data to the Scoring URI of the webservice, the service end-point responded to my request - as I received the answer of 2, which is the response in the right format, meaning the predicted price value for the given mobile phone I sent as a test data:

 ![apr27_webservice_test2](https://user-images.githubusercontent.com/4347923/116290139-70d57300-a793-11eb-9d04-1eb11f53272f.JPG)